Fascinating Facts About Small-Yellow-Birds You Should Know

 Cape May warbler perched on tree branch with streaked yellow underparts and chestnut cheek patch

-The Cape May Warbler Is One Of The Most Stunning Warblers You Can Encounter During Spring Migration.
+The Cape May Warbler Is One Of The Most Stunning Small Yellow Birds You Can Encounter During Spring Migration.
 Males Feature A Bright Yellow Chest Streaked With Black An Orange Cheek Patch And Bold Markings That Make Them Stand Out Even Among Other Colorful Warblers.
-This Bird Breeds In Northern Spruce Forests And Spends Winters In The Caribbean Making It A Long-distance Traveler.
-During Migration They’re Often Seen In Blooming Trees Sipping Nectar Or Hunting Insects.
+This Bird Breeds In Northern Spruce Forests And Spends Winters In The Caribbean Making It A Long Distance Traveler.
+During Migration They Are Often Seen In Blooming Trees Sipping Nectar Or Hunting Insects.

-Unlike Many Other Warblers The Cape May Has A Semi Tubular Tongue That Allows It To Feed On Flower Nectar Similar To Hummingbirds.
+Unlike Many Other Small Yellow Birds The Cape May Has A Semi Tubular Tongue That Allows It To Feed On Flower Nectar Similar To Hummingbirds.
 This Adaptation Comes In Handy When Insects Are Scarce Giving Them An Advantage In Different Habitats.
 Birders Often Note Their Preference For Spruce Budworm Caterpillars Which Can Sometimes Make Them Appear In Huge Numbers When Outbreaks Occur.
 Their Sharp High Pitched Song Is Also A Helpful Identification Clue For Keen Listeners.
+Watching These Small Yellow Birds Flutter Among Blossoms Adds A Touch Of Tropical Beauty To Any Spring Morning.

 Citrine Wagtail